alpacahq/user-docs/content/trading-on-alpaca/orders.md

 ```

 The `type` parameter must always be "limit", indicating the take-profit order
 type is a limit order.
-The stop-loss order is a limit order if only `limit_price` is
+The stop-loss order is a stop order if only `stop_price` is
 specified, and is a stop-limit order if both `limit_price` and `stop_price` are
 specified (i.e. `limit_price` must be present in any case).
 Those two orders work
 exactly the same way as the two legs of the bracket orders.